EmixamPP/linux-enable-ir-emitter/README.md

 If this doesn't work for you, you can always try to configure your infrared camera yourself by following the tutorial on [this wiki page](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/Manual-configuration).

 ## Issues
-- If you had used `chicony-ir-toggle` before: use the installer script to clean the installation: `sudo bash installer.sh repair`.
-Which will uninstall `chicony-ir-toggle` and reinstall `linux-enable-ir-emitter`.
+- If you had used `chicony-ir-toggle` before: please execute `sudo linux-enable-ir-emitter fix chicony`
+- If the config file is corrupted : execute `sudo linux-enable-ir-emitter fix config`
 - If a configuration has been found and `linux-enable-ir-emitter boot enable` has been run, but after rebooting it no longer works; consult the [Fix boot wiki page](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/Fix-boot).

 ## :hearts: Thanks to